rust-lang/rust/doc/rust.md

     `false`.
 On integer types, this inverts the individual bits in the two's complement representation of the value.
 `@` and `~`
-  :  [Boxing](#box-types) operators.
-Allocate a box to hold the value
+  :  [Boxing](#pointer-types) operators.
+Allocate a box to hold the value they are applied to,
-     they are applied to, and store the value in it. `@` creates a shared, reference-counted box, whereas `~` creates a unique box.
+     and store the value in it. `@` creates a managed box, whereas `~` creates an owned box.
+`&`
+  : Borrow operator.
+Returns a borrowed pointer, pointing to its operand.
+    The operand of a borrowed pointer is statically proven to outlive the resulting pointer.
+    If the borrow-checker cannot prove this, it is a compilation error.

 ### Binary operator expressions